 Over the past few years Snowmass Village has seen a transformation with over $600 million invested in new hotels, residences, restaurants, community areas and retail shops.
 It still is a quieter escape from Aspen, but there is much more to do and see.
 Today more than ever, it offers some great dining options if you are staying in Base Village, near the Snowmass Mall or just there skiing for the day or taking advantage of one of its fun summer activities or events.

 Two new Snowmass spots I tried on a recent trip were TORO Kitchen & Lounge at the Viceroy Snowmass and State 38.
 TORO, replaced Eight K, is a sleek restaurant that features contemporary Latin American cuisine.
 I enjoyed my meal with a local friend.
 The Viceroy also has a sleek new coffee bar, Café V off of the lobby.
 They also recently opened the Nest Bar & Grill, a slope-side, al fresco bar open for Après Ski for food and drinks.

 Sage at The Snowmass Club is now Three Peaks.
 It is located at 0239 Snowmass Club Circle.
 After the recent takeover, the restaurant has improved considerably with good food and service in a comfortable, warm setting.
-It was recently renamd.
+It was recently renamed.
+They also host music in the bar next to the dining room.
 The outdoor seating in the summer has spectacular views.
-It is now open only to Club Members and guests.
 For dining the club, their Black Saddle Bar & Grille at the golf clubhouse is also very good and open to the public.
 It features live music and specials different nights of the week.
+Check to make sure when the two restaurants are open to outside guests.

 In the Snowmass Mall, below Venga Venga, is the Snowmass Lanes & Lounge.
 It is a fun, trendy hangout featuring locally brewed beers, burgers and wood-fired oven pizzas.